bostrot/telegram-support-bot/README.md

 [Telegraf bot framework](https://github.com/telegraf/telegraf) for building a bot

+## Help

+You are welcome to contribute with pull requests, bug reports, ideas and donations.

+Bitcoin: 18MQaV4zHEf1EY3ZmuUjdnXbfZxDNiyMhy

+PayPal: paypal.me/bostrot

 ## Hosting

 Get 10$ in credits when you sign up with <a href="https://m.do.co/c/863818fa5312">this code</a> on DigitalOcean.
 Which is worth 3 months of vServer.